tusharmopuri/Website/index.md

 * Summer 2024 - Research visit to NYU, where I worked with Benedikt Bunz.
 * Fall 2022 - Research visit to Aarhus University, where I mostly worked with Claudio Orlandi and Peter Scholl.
-* Spring 2022 - Research Intern at Microsoft Research India (MSRI), where I mostly worked with Chaya Ganesh (IISc) and Satya Lokam (MSRI).
+* Spring 2022 - Research Intern at Microsoft Research India (MSRI), where I mostly worked with Chaya Ganesh and Satya Lokam.

 #### TAing and subreviewing.
 I was a TA for CIS 5560 (Cryptography) at Penn in Spring ’24 and Spring ’25.
 Also, I subreviewed for Eurocrypt 2025 and Crypto 2025.